 Jeremiah was 11 years old and living with his parents & sisters.

 Jeremiah, 33, an Engine & Machine Maker – Iron Moulder.

 Ellen Agnes Podd, 1, born Ipswich.

-On the 28th November, Mr Podd applies for his son’s Clasp.
+On the 28th November, Mr. Podd applied for his son’s Clasp.

 Soldiers’ Effects to Jeremiah Podd – father.

-Jeremiah is also remembered on Holy Trinity church Memorial.
+Jeremiah is also remembered on the war memorial at Holy Trinity Church, Ipswich.

 Suffolk Regiment, 2nd Battalion:

-On this date the 2nd Battalion the Suffolk Regiment are called into action at the Battle of Le Cateau
+On this date, the 2nd Battalion of the Suffolk Regiment is called into action at the Battle of Le Cateau

-The 2nd Battalion left Dublin on the 13th of August landing in Le Harve on the 17th being transported by train to Le Cateau on the 18th The weather was hot and still and marched 8 miles to Landrecies from there they marched north to Belgium a further 17 miles arriving at Mons on the 23rd of August by the 24th the British army was retiring back to France the 2nd Battalion fell back to Hamin then to St.Waast by the 26th they were back to the outskirts of Le Cateau.
-Extracts of an officers letter posted in the Suffolk Chronicle and Mercury newspaper published in December painted the scene of the battle.
+The 2nd Battalion left Dublin on the 13th of August landing in Le Harve on the 17th and being transported by train to Le Cateau on the 18th The weather was hot and still and marched 8 miles to Landrecies from there they marched north to Belgium.
+A further 17 miles arriving at Mons on the 23rd of August by the 24th the British army was retiring back to France the 2nd Battalion fell back to Hamin then to St.Waast by the 26th they were back to the outskirts of Le Cateau.
+Extracts of an officer’s letter posted in the Suffolk Chronicle and Mercury newspaper published in December painted the scene of the battle.

 3rd October, 1914